 If you trade interstate and need to commence legal proceedings to recover a debt, you may find yourself needing to file court claims in the various State and Territorial courts all over the country.

-To avoid such a costly and time-consuming situation, it is best to include a “governing law” and “jurisdiction” clause in your contract.
-This type of clause stipulates that the parties agree that the correct law for interpreting the contract and the courts in which any dispute is to be resolved is to be the State or Territory where the supplier is located.
+To avoid such a costly and time-consuming situation, include a “governing law” and “jurisdiction” clause in your contract.
+This type of clause stipulates that the parties agree to the State or Territory law to be used for interpreting the contract.
+A jurisdiction clause provides for the court where the dispute is to be resolved.
+Jurisdiction is preferably where the supplier is located.

 If you need help with drafting new terms and conditions for your business or with updating the current ones you have, don’t hesitate to contact us.
 Our team here at Paladin Legal will be glad to assist you.